BertaGN/WebScraping/README.md

 ## Usage

+If you're having troubles with puppeteer you may run the follow script in the terminal: `npm update puppeteer` Go to develop branch to execute the scripts and see the code.

 ### Scrape Customer Support Emails

 The `scrapeContact.js` script extracts customer support names and emails from the webpage [https://reviewpro.shijigroup.com/team#contact](https://reviewpro.shijigroup.com/team#contact).